-The nature of the Earth's interior, in terms of the dynamics of the crust, mantle and core, can be investigated through extended ground-based and space observations [Bell, 1982; Hayakawa and Molchanov, 2002; Pulinets and Boyarchuk, 2004; De Santis et al., 2015].
+The nature of the Earth's interior, in terms of the dynamic of the crust, mantle and core, can be investigated through extended ground-based and space observations [Bell et al., 1982].
 In the same way, it is possible to inquest the natural or anthropogenic origin of the electromagnetic emissions (EME) using measurements in the near Earth space [Parrot and Zaslavski, 1996, Buzzi, 2006].
 In addition, several works [Parrot, 1995; Parrot and Zaslavski, 1996; Buzzi, 2006] remarked that both EMEs of anthropogenic (such as, HF broadcasting stations, VLF transmitters, and so on), and of natural (i.e. Earth surface) origin can influence the dynamics and the composition of the ionosphere-magnetosphere region [Parrot, 1995; Parrot and Zaslavski, 1996].
 Taking into account that extreme reliability is needed to call for preseismic phenomena, a characteristic background for the regions on Earth where we want to detect the effects of earthquake related EME should be available.
 In the interim, the comprehensive study of both magnetospheric and ionospheric disturbances driven by ground preseismic EME waves have to be carried on.
 In this context, aseismic fault creep and EME waves are expected to be the principal mechanical and electromagnetic earthquake precursors, respectively [Buzzi, 2006 and reference therein].
-Parrot [1995] and Parrot and Zaslavski [1996] achieved the first promising result analysing rare EME waves observations over the ionospheremagnetosphere region.
-In their studies, they first discriminated between internal and external component of the geomagnetic field and, then, they gave an efficient measure of the electric field, the plasma temperature and density of the ionosphere.
+Parrot [1995] and Parrot and Zaslavski [1996] achieved the first promising result analysing rare EME waves observations over the ionosphere-magnetosphere region.
+In their studies, they first discriminated between the internal and external component of the geomagnetic field and, then, they gave an efficient measure of the electric field, the plasma temperature and density of the ionosphere.
 Despite several theoretical models have been developed, the physical mechanisms leading to the observation of these effect both at ground and in space are yet largely unexplained.
 Namely, it remains to be understood: the genesis of EME wave over the focal area (especially soon before a seismic event, if any); its propagation through lithospheric layers characterized by fixed vertical conductivity; its access into both neutral atmosphere and ionosphere; its arrival into the magnetosphere and its relative interaction.
 It is worth noticing that, when a EME wave propagates through both the ionosphere and magnetosphere, the medium have to be considered dispersive, too [Chen, 1977].
-Recentely, Perrone et al. [2018] analysed Ionosonde data and crustal earthquakes with magnitude M ≥6.0 observed in Greece during the 2003-2015 to check if the relationships obtained between precursory ionospheric anomalies and earthquakes in Japan and central Italy are also valid for Greek earthquakes.
-They identified the ionospheric anomalies as observed variations of the sporadic E-layer parameters (h'Es, f_0 Es) and f_0 E2 at the ionospheric station of Athens and found similar corresponding empirical relationships between the seismoionospheric disturbances and the earthquake magnitude and the epicentral distance.
-Moreover, the large lead times found for the ionospheric anomalies occurrence seems to confirm a rather long earthquake preparation period.

 The search for ionospheric disturbances associated with earthquakes relies on thorough statistical studies to disentangle seismic effects from the variations induced by the physical processes that control the ionosphere dynamic and natural emissions.
-Several studies have been performed, in the frame of the DEMETER (Detection of Electro-Magnetic Emissions Transmitted from Earthquake Regions) mission, and one of them has shown a decrease of the ELF wave intensity in the frequency range between 1 and 2 kHz a few hours before the shock [Parrot et al., 2006; Piša et al., 2012 and 2013; Zhang et al., 2012; Walker et al., 2013].
+Several studies have been performed, in the frame of the DEMETER (Detection of Electro-Magnetic Emissions Transmitted from Earthquake Regions) mission, and one of them has shown a decrease of the ELF wave intensity in the frequency range between 1 and 2 kHz a few hours before the shock [Parrot et al., 2006; Píša et al., 2012 and 2013; Zhang et al., 2012; Walker et al., 2013].
 Němec et al. [2008], built a statistical map of electromagnetic wave intensity obtained from DEMETER satellite ICE and IMSC data available at that time (2004-2007).
 Then, they estimated the probability of occurrence during a seismic event of signals with higher intensity with respect to the background level defined by the map.
 Their study was the first attempt to generate a background map in the electromagnetic emission above seismic regions for the determination of the statistical distribution of the wave energy in absence of seismic activity.